Web search

 |---|---|

-ERR: web search unavailable in this context | No search_invoker_cb_ wired (no key configured). |
+ERR: web search unavailable | No search invoker wired (no key configured / process not restarted after --setup-tools). |

-ERR: Brave returned 403 | Plan / IP restriction. |
+ERR: Brave returned HTTP 401/403 | Bad key or plan / IP restriction. |

 ERR: Brave rate-limited (429) | Quota exhaustion. |